 The association should carefully document any allocation approach and consistently apply it’s methodology each year.

 HOA Tax Return Requirements: The Pros and Cons

 Yes, the tax rates are much better when filing form 1120.
 But there are other differences between form 1120 and 1120-H to consider.

 For example, form 1120 carries a much higher audit rate.
 Even if you think you’ve followed the letter of the law, an audit can create big headaches because it’s disruptive, inconvenient, and can result in penalties and interest.

-Furthermore, you might also want to avoid form 1120 because the form itself is far more expansive and must costlier to complete.
+Furthermore, you might also want to avoid form 1120 because the form itself is far more expansive and much costlier to complete.
 This is in contrast to form 1120-H that is just one page long.

 But of course the big advantage is the exempt income rule.
 With Form 1120-H, the IRS clearly agreed that HOAs do not have to pay tax on membership dues and other areas as long as it directly relates to the running of the HOA.

-HOA Tax Return Due Date
+HOA Tax Return Requirements: Due Date?